 |---|---|---|

-Specificity | Names the domain (context problems/agent failures) and mentions 'patterns for recognizing and mitigating context failures' but lacks specific concrete actions like 'analyze attention patterns', 'restructure prompts', or 'identify poisoned context segments'. | 2 / 3 |
+Specificity | Names the domain (context problems, agent failures) and mentions 'patterns for recognizing and mitigating context failures' but lacks specific concrete actions like 'analyze attention patterns', 'restructure prompts', or 'identify poisoned context segments'. | 2 / 3 |

-Completeness | Explicitly answers both what ('Provides patterns for recognizing and mitigating context failures') and when ('should be used when the user asks to...' with extensive trigger list).
-Has clear 'Use when' equivalent structure. | 3 / 3 |
+Completeness | Explicitly answers both what ('Provides patterns for recognizing and mitigating context failures') and when (detailed 'Use when...' clause with specific trigger phrases and terms). | 3 / 3 |

 Trigger Term Quality | Excellent coverage of natural trigger terms users would say: 'diagnose context problems', 'fix lost-in-middle issues', 'debug agent failures', 'context poisoning', 'context degradation', 'attention patterns', 'context clash', 'agent performance degradation'. | 3 / 3 |

-Distinctiveness Conflict Risk | Highly distinctive niche focused specifically on context-related failures in agents.
-Terms like 'lost-in-middle', 'context poisoning', 'attention patterns' are specific enough to avoid conflicts with general debugging or agent skills. | 3 / 3 |
+Distinctiveness Conflict Risk | Highly distinctive niche focused on context-specific debugging for agents.
+Terms like 'lost-in-middle', 'context poisoning', 'attention patterns' are specialized and unlikely to conflict with general debugging or document skills. | 3 / 3 |

 Total | 11 / 12 Passed |